rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 ## Assignment

-1. **Select one table** from the options above and create it in Supabase, add the username (user creating the record).
+1. **Create at least 2 tables** - One must contain external data (from Code.org's data tab or another source), and one must contain user-generated data.
+Create them in Supabase with proper relationships.

 2. **Create a React app** with the following navigation:
-   - **Log In Page**: Authenticate users and store their details locally.
-   - **Report Page**: Fetch all records from the Supabase table and display them.
+   - **Report Page**: Fetch records from both tables and display them using at least 2 list patterns (map, reduce, or filter).
 Include options to update and delete records.
-   - **Form Page**: Add a form for creating new records.
+   - **Form Page**: Add at least one form for creating new records in the user data table.
 Ensure validation for required fields.
+   - **Log In Page (Challenge)**: Authenticate users and store their details locally.

 3. **Use the Fetch API** with async/await to interact with the Supabase database.

-4. **Include a navigation bar** that allows users to switch between the Log In, Report, and Form pages.
+4. **Include a navigation bar** that allows users to switch between the Report and Form pages (and Log In page if implemented).

+5. **Implement List Patterns**: Use at least 2 of the following patterns:
+   - **Map**: Transform data (e.g., format dates, calculate totals)
+   - **Reduce**: Aggregate data (e.g., count items, sum values)
+   - **Filter**: Filter data (e.g., show only recent items, filter by category)

 ---